nismod/nismod2/README.md

   - `test`: integration tests
   - `utilities`: helpful scripts to create or migrate configuration

-Then either install everything directly:
+Then in outline (more details further below) either install everything directly to run nismod on a desktop, server or cluster:

 1. Install smif (recommend using [`conda`](https://conda.io/miniconda.html))
+1. Install model dependencies:
+   - FICO XPRESS (for energy supply)
+   - Java (for transport)
+   - PostgreSQL and ODBC (for energy supply)
+1. Configure:
-1. Configure connection details for the NISMOD FTP
+   - connection details for the NISMOD FTP (copy `template.ftp.ini` to `ftp.ini` and edit)
+   - connection details for a Postgres database (copy `template.dbconfig.ini` to `dbconfig.ini` and edit for your database)
 1. Install models (run `provision/install_*` scripts)
 1. Get data (run `provision/get_data_*` scripts)

-Or test NISMOD in a virtual machine:
+Or set up a virtual machine for testing:

 1. Check that you have VirtualBox and Vagrant installed
+1. Configure:
-1. Configure connection details for the NISMOD FTP
+   - connection details for the NISMOD FTP (copy `template.ftp.ini` to `ftp.ini` and edit)
+   - connection details for a Postgres database (copy `template.dbconfig.ini` to `dbconfig.ini`)
+   - FICO XPRESS license (copy `template.xpauth.xpr` or your own license to `xpauth.xpr`)
 1. Setup a virtual machine (run `vagrant up` then connect with `vagrant ssh`)

-## Download NISMOD
+### Download NISMOD

 Download the [latest release](https://github.com/nismod/nismod2/releases/latest) of NISMOD v2.0 from GitHub as a .zip archive and unzip it into a directory.